-This month sees the evenings growing longer which means there are less hours of darkness.
+This month sees the evenings grow longer which means less hours of darkness.
 However, as we are entering the summer, evenings are also getting warmer which makes it more comfortable to go out and enjoy the sky.
-This month, the highlight will be Venus.
-For the last few months, Venus has been shining steadily in the West long after sunset but that is about to change.
-This will be the last opportunity to enjoy it in the evening sky until Autumn 2021.
+This month, the highlight will be Venus which is returning to the evening sky and will be visible low in the west after sunset.
+It’ll also be joined by Mercury.
+It’s worth trying to catch a glimpse of Mercury as very few people ever have.

 Sun and Moon